 “Truth is always strange, stranger than fiction.”
 Lord Byron

-Since writing about Choral Ethics here on ChoralNet, I have received a number of emails.
+Since writing about Choral Ethics here on ChoralNet, I have received many emails.
 Folks who contact me either want to thank me or to tell me their stories.
 And their stories are amazing.
 Some seem outlandish at the outset, but then I follow up by asking the emailer a few more questions.
 Then I “get it,” deciding it has to be true.

 When he opened the door to the choir room, he had a sick feeling.
 He found the card catalogue, opened the box and found……..nothing.
 Well, nothing but a note from Monty.
 Monty’s note described how he was being forced into early retirement and would be punishing Dougie for it.
 How?
 By taking that lovely music library and hiding envelopes of music ALL OVER CAMPUS!
 Dougie contacted the department chair immediately.
 Together that day they found a few envelopes of the thousand pieces of music the college owned.
 Dougie wanted the college to press charges against Monty, but since he had hidden the music and didn’t steal it, they couldn’t.
 Eventually they had the music work/study students help look, but it took until the end of the fall semester to find most of the music.
 Even a few years later, they occasionally found an envelope.
 At first, Dougie thought it a sad way to end Monty’s tenure.
 Then he was too busy trying to find the music to care.
 What a legacy!